 If you wish to remove a snake located on private property, you should hire a qualified snake catcher.

-Queensland's native wildlife is protected by State Government nature conservation legislation.
+Queensland’s native wildlife are protected by State Government nature conservation legislation.

 To keep certain protected birds, reptiles or amphibians on your property you may need to apply for a native animal keeping licence.

 If you have an active Recreational Wildlife Licence (RWL), you can continue to use this until it expires.
 Once your active RWL expires, you will need to apply for one of the new licences.

 To find out more about permits and keeping native animals, visit the Queensland Government web page or phone 13 QGOV (13 74 68).